wreeves0/Car-Connect/README.md

 ~~~
 Required Fields:

--Price: The price of the sale.
+1. Price: The price of the sale.
--Automobile VIN: The  unique identifier of the automobile being sold.
+2. Automobile VIN: The  unique identifier of the automobile being sold.
--Salesperson ID: The unique identifier of the salesperson involved in the sale.
+3. Salesperson ID: The unique identifier of the salesperson involved in the sale.
--Customer ID: The unique identifier of the customer making the purchase.
+4. Customer ID: The unique identifier of the customer making the purchase.